canonical/kernel-docs/docs/how-to/respin.md

 cranky tags
 ```

+As always, be sure to double-check that the changes to the debian changelog in the closing commit look correct.

 ## 7. Pull sources
 The primary difference with pulling the previous deb package sources is that we need to specify to pull the ones in -proposed.
 (By default, `cranky pull-sources` pulls TODO.)